estmob/SendAnywhere-Android-SDK/README.md

 ### Conflict with `google-play-services`
 Send Anywhere SDK uses `play-services-analytics:9.0.2` internally.
-If this conflicts with your `play-services` dependecy, please exclude `play-services` module used in our SDK:
+If this conflicts with your `play-services` dependency, please exclude `play-services` module used in our SDK:
 ```gradle
 compile ('com.estmob.android:sendanywhere:x.x.x@aar') {
     exclude module: "play-services-analytics"